JanssenProject/jans/docs/contribute/development.md

 #### Configuring the jans-link module

 This module does not require a profile setup.
-It can be built with below maven command.
+It can be built with the below maven command.

 ```shell
 mvn clean compile install